 Route4Me’s route planning engine requires users to input their data into the system for processing it and outputting the most efficient and optimized routes.
-The route planner Excel import and spreadsheets import are the fastest and the most effective method to get you started planning your routes.
+The route planner Excel import and spreadsheets import are the fastest and the most effective methods to get you started with route planning.

 A spreadsheet file is made of organized rows and columns.
 Spreadsheets can be exported from other sources, or they can be created using Microsoft Excel, Google Sheets, OpenOffice Calc and other similar pieces of software.
-Route4Me currently supports CSV, XLS and XLSX files for upload.
+The Route4Me dynamic routing software currently supports CSV, XLS and XLSX files for upload.
 For the most accurate results, we recommend using spreadsheets in CSV format.

-Route4Me supports spreadsheet files containing addresses and the data associated with various fixed attributes that are assigned to the corresponding addresses.
-Route4Me also allows you to import custom data that can be added to the corresponding sections of the system.
+The Route4Me route planner supports spreadsheet files containing addresses and the data associated with various fixed attributes that are assigned to the corresponding addresses.
+The Route4Me route optimization software also allows you to import custom data that can be added to the corresponding sections of the system.
 Please note that Route4Me’s uploader does not support spreadsheet files containing macros, formulas or filters.
 If your file contains multiple sheets, the system will prompt you to select only one sheet for the upload.

 For a spreadsheet to be successfully uploaded and processed, it must contain a header row and data rows.
 The header defines the type of information you are adding, while the corresponding data rows contain the actual information you input into the system.

 Depending on the import information, there can be two categories of rows and associated columns: